mothership/drizzle-kit-esbuild-bug/README.md

 }
 ```

-See that drizzle will fail to compile it:
+See that drizzle will fail to compile it / is not respecting the tsconfig:

 ```
 > drizzle-esbuild-bug@0.0.1 migration:generate